self-atari/icfp2025/writeup/writeup.md

 - Stateful APIs (the organizers' server) are a bit of a pain.
 - Writing about the contest is also great and I hope more teams do it!
 Reading writeups afterwards might actually be the best part of the contest.
+- Naming conventions shape everything, even before code.
+The way we talked about the problem morphed several times during the contest to keep things unambiguous, and what we wrote reflects those conventions.
+- Sleep is _essential_.
+All of my best ideas came after getting rest; when given the choice between waiting until tomorrow or trying \~just a little longer\~ on something, always choose waiting and regular sleep.

 I'm very thankful to the organizers for setting this up, and we're already planning to join again next year!